 Creating a timeline and deadlines for your goals can be extremely helpful in sticking to them.
 It's also the "T" of any SMART goal (time-bound).

-Depending on the type of goals you set for yourself, you may want to think in weekly, monthly, or quarterly increments.
-Try to find a happy balance between giving yourself enough time to achieve your goals but also challenging yourself.
+Depending on the type of goals you set, you may want to think in weekly, monthly, or quarterly increments.
+Try to find a balance between giving yourself enough time to achieve your goals while still challenging yourself.

-If your main goal is tied to a specific date (for example, a new position that you want which needs to be filled by the beginning of the next year), your timeline will hold you accountable to your short- and mid-term goals so you don’t miss this career opportunity.
+If your main goal is tied to a specific date (for example, a new position that needs to be filled by next year), your timeline will hold you accountable to your short- and mid-term goals.

 Professional development goals are concrete objectives that you want to achieve during your career.
-They’re a combination of short-term, mid-term, and long-term goals.
-Setting these goals should keep you motivated and ensure that you don’t get stuck on your career path.
+They're a combination of short-term, mid-term, and long-term goals that keep you motivated and moving forward.

 Here are a few examples of what these goals can look like: